 The Student Alumni Association is a student organization that partners with the Office of Advancement to educate fellow students about the positive impact alumni, parents, faculty, staff, and friends can have on our campus.
 They also highlight the importance of connecting to the LVC Global Network and supporting our College for the future.
 Learn more.

 The Swing Dance Club is a student-run organization meant to promote interest and educate students in forms of dance from the earlier 1900's, including but not limited to East Coast Swing, Charleston, Collegiate Shag, and Lindy Hop.
 In addition to the dance steps, members also learn about musicality and visit several of the local dance venues.
 The SDC holds one social dance per semester open to campus.
 In the spring, members will organize a charity dance.
 Join the club's group on Facebook.

 Vale Music Group

 ValleyFest is the Lebanon Valley’s annual spring arts festival, hosted by Lebanon Valley College.
 ValleyFest is almost completely student run and planned, with the process beginning at the start of each academic year.
-Look for information about the 2013 festival.
 There is sure to be something for everyone!